Pythonic-Team/game_of_greed/README.md

 * automated tests to ensure proper operation

 **20 Oct 2021**
-* Adding bots.py
+* Adding bot module
-* Factorization of Game.py with functional programming way
+* Factorization of Game module with functional programming way
 * Costamization of bot configuration

 * Application should implement features from versions 1 and 2